Here’s the deal… Canna Lily Care is easy!

 After all plants sprout, top-dress the entire bed with this same mixture to help produce robust plants with plenty of bloom.

-If you have established shoots growing in the house or in the cold-frame, harden them off by gradually placing them in the open by day and bringing them in again on cool nights.
+If you have established shoots growing in the house or in containers outdoors in the cold-frame, harden them off by gradually placing them in the open by day and bringing them in again on cool nights.

 A Canna Lily Grower Tip